 3. Warm it up before cold calling

 Familiarity is the weapon.
 Hence, before the cold calling, you should familiarise the prospect with your service.
 As much as possible.
-For this, you need to start a campaign that creates awareness about your existence to the lead.
+For this, you need to start a campaign that creates awareness about your existence.
 But even more than seen, you have to hold the position of a value creator.
 It means you have to be known as somebody who has got the ideas and insights about their company.

 You should have the ability to make a difference for them while providing a tradable value.
-Always offer more value to the client, than taking from value from them.
-Your prospecting campaign must include sending emails, sending letters, and voice mails.
+Always offer more value to the client, than taking value from them.
+Your prospecting campaign must include sending emails, sending letters, and voicemails.

 4 Script out the entire call

 Many great salespeople felt nervous on their first cold call.
 That is normal human behaviour.
 This is because they contacted the prospects only via cold emails.

 When you feel nervous, you lose focus on the prospect.
 Start stumbling on your words, end up wasting your and the prospect's time.
 The purpose of your cold call is to keep the call tight, focusing on what you are going to say to them.